DevExpress/devextreme-documentation/api-reference/_hidden/GridBaseColumn/customizeText.md

 ---

-[note] The specified text is not used to sort, filter, and group data or calculate summaries.
-If it should be, specify the [calculateCellValue](/api-reference/_hidden/GridBaseColumn/calculateCellValue.md '/Documentation/ApiReference/UI_Components/dx{WidgetName}/Configuration/columns/#calculateCellValue') function instead.
+[note] The component does not use the specified text to sort, filter, and group data or calculate summaries.
+If you want to implement described functionality, specify the [calculateCellValue](/api-reference/_hidden/GridBaseColumn/calculateCellValue.md '/Documentation/ApiReference/UI_Components/dx{WidgetName}/Configuration/columns/#calculateCellValue') function.

-The **customizeText** function can be called to highlight the matching text correctly when the data displayed in the column matches the search condition.
+You can call the **customizeText** function to highlight the matching text correctly when the data displayed in the column matches the search condition.

 #include uiwidgets-ref-functioncontext with {
     value: "column's configuration"